 On July 31, 2018, CLS Nevada, Inc. and Mr. Sillitoe entered into a one-year employment agreement.
 Pursuant to the agreement, Mr. Sillitoe commenced serving as CLS Nevada's Chief Executive Officer effective July 1, 2018.
 Under the agreement, Mr. Sillitoe was entitled to receive an annual salary of \$150,000.
 Further, he was entitled to receive a performance bonus equal to 2% of CLS Nevada's annual EBITDA, and annual restricted stock awards of our Common Stock in an amount equal to 3% of CLS Nevada's annual EBITDA.
 Additionally, Mr. Sillitoe was entitled to a one-time signing bonus of 500,000 shares of restricted common stock of the Company, which became fully vested one year from the effective date of his agreement.
 Effective July 1, 2018, and in connection with the employment agreement, Mr. Sillitoe and the Company entered into a Confidentiality, Non-Compete and Proprietary Rights Agreement.
-Pursuant thereto, Mr. Sillitoe agreed (i) not to compete with the Company or CLS Nevada's confidential information, and (iii) to assign the rights to all work product to CLS Nevada, among other terms.
+Pursuant thereto, Mr. Sillitoe agreed (i) not to compete with the Company or CLS Nevada during the term of his employment and, unless he is terminated without cause, for a period of one year thereafter, (ii) not to release or disclose the Company's or CLS Nevada's confidential information, and (iii) to assign the rights to all work product to CLS Nevada, among other terms.